thattomperson/toms.cooking/content/recipes/slow-cooker-indian-goat-curry/index.md

 - Cook on high for 4 hours, stiring every hour.
 - Add tomatoes, garam masala, and water.
 Cook for another hour or until meat is tender.
 ---
+Super tasty and hearty goat curry, perfect to warm you up on cold days.